-GPR data has been used to support plans for a proposed development of the new refectory and visitor facilities, and importantly minimise the risk of damage to any buried archaeological evidence as well as plot the position of known and unknown utilities.
+GPR data has been used to support plans for a proposed development of the new refectory and visitor facilities, and more importantly to minimise the risk of damage to any buried archaeological evidence as well as plot the position of known and unknown utilities.

 With the suite of GPR systems employed by Technics, including the IDS Hi-Mod (pictured below) and new IDS Stream C, Technics captured multiple 3D data sets in high resolution for post-processing the detectable utilities and archaeological features.

 Constructed in 1072, the Cathedral is steeped in history, with records of late Saxon and two 12th to 17th century courtyard houses sitting within the survey area.
 It was therefore paramount that the surveys were undertaken to allow planned works to the site to get underway.

 Having carried out the detailed survey, Technics was able to compare the GPR data and evidence from boreholes, which included traces of Roman tiles, ceramics, plaster and tesserae.
 Analysis of the GPR data revealed the positions of a series of probable structures, including parts of Roman, post-Roman and Medieval buildings.
 These results will now enable the Cathedral to undertake planned works with prior knowledge that will allow them to minimise damage and instigate appropriate recording programmes for archaeological features that cannot be avoided during development.